 Betta Fish (Betta splendens), or more commonly known as Siamese Fighting Fish are one of the easiest pets to take care of and own.
 They are low cost, easy to maintain and need very little effort to keep happy and healthy.

 With a little know how, and upfront costs.
 You are likely to have a long-term companion.
 One who doesn’t make noise, or ask for too much.
-Just warm, clean water, an interesting space to explore, good quality food and your attention.
+Just warm, clean water, an interesting space to explore and good quality food.

 The common Betta/Fighting Fish that you see in stores are the Betta Splendens.
 These are tropical fish found in the warm waters of south eastern Asia, They’ve been bred for generations to look the way they do.
 In the wild you will find them in rice paddies, swamps and other slow moving bodies of water.
 With plenty of live food and hiding places to explore.
 The ones for sale are often the males, they’re territorial and will fight each other.
 The females less so, and can be kept together.